marcuslim835/co-opeDown/README.md

 2) After download, extract the files from the zip folder and run co-opeDown. <br>
 3) There may be a warning preventing the app from launching.
 Use spotlight to open (security & privacy).
 Under "General", press OPEN ANYWAY for "'co-opeDown' was blocked from use because it is not from an identified developer" and run co-opeDown. <br>

-Alternatively, you can play the game in your browser by [clicking here](https://marcuslim835.github.io/co-opeDown-WebGL/)
+Alternatively, you can play the game in your browser by [clicking here](https://marcuslim835.github.io/co-opeDown-WebGL/) (only works on browsers running on 4K resolution).

 ## 2 Motivation